U.S. Wastewater Treatment Factsheet

 Patterns of Use

 Wastewater treatment protects human and ecological health from waterborne diseases.
-Since the early 1970s, effluent water quality has been improved at Publicly Owned Treatment Works (POTWs) and other point source discharges through major public and private investments prescribed by the Clean Water Act (CWA).
-Despite the improvement in effluent quality, point source discharges continue to contribute to the degradation of surface water quality.
-In addition, much existing wastewater infrastructure, including collection systems, treatment plants, and equipment is in need of repair or replacement.
+Since the early 1970s, effluent water quality has improved at Publicly Owned Treatment Works (POTWs) and other point source discharges through major public and private investments prescribed by the Clean Water Act.
+Despite improved effluent quality, point source discharges continue to contribute to surface water quality degradation.
+Much existing wastewater infrastructure–collection systems, treatment plants, and equipment–needs repair or replacement.

 Contamination and Impacts

-- Pollutants contaminate receiving waters via many pathways, including point sources, non-point sources (e.g., air deposition, agriculture), combined sewer overflows (CSO), sanitary sewer overflows (SSO), stormwater runoff, and hydrologic modifications (e.g., channelization and dredging).
+- Pollutants contaminate receiving waters through multiple pathways: point sources, non-point sources (air deposition, agriculture), combined sewer overflows (CSOs), sanitary sewer overflows (SSOs), stormwater runoff, and hydrologic modifications (channelization and dredging).

-- CSOs are untreated discharges into surface waters from older combined collection systems designed to carry both stormwater and sewage.
+- CSOs are untreated discharges from older combined systems designed to carry both stormwater and sewage.
 SSOs are untreated sewage discharges from separate collection systems.1

-- Nationally, CSO discharges have decreased over time.2 For example, 8.8B gal of untreated wastewater were discharged into Michigan waterways in 2021 from CSOs, down from 25B gal in 2011.1
+- CSO discharges have decreased over time.2 8.8B gal of untreated wastewater were discharged into Michigan waterways from CSOs in 2021, down from 25B gal in 2011.1

-- In the U.S., 58% of river and stream miles, 40% of lake acres, 17% of estuarine square miles, and 23% of Great Lakes shoreline miles assessed by the U.S. EPA have excess nutrients.4 These can come from agriculture, urban runoff, and wastewater treatment and cause water quality problems, such as algal blooms and fish kills.4
+- In the U.S., 58% of river and stream miles, 40% of lake acres, 17% of estuarine square miles, and 23% of Great Lakes shoreline miles assessed by the U.S. EPA have excess nutrients.4 These come from agriculture, urban runoff, and wastewater treatment, causing water quality problems, such as algal blooms and fish mortality.4

 Municipal Wastewater Tranport3